Fast magnetic reconnection structures in Poynting-flux dominated jets: Numerical Results

 where $\tilde{h}_r$ is distance of the (lower or upper) edges to the center of the diffusion region (see last sketch of Figure \ref{fig:scheme_jet}), and $|\tilde{V}_{e_1}|$ the absolute inflow velocity in the $\tilde{e}_1$ direction at the reconnection edges.

 Figure \ref{fig:vrec_hist} shows different histograms of $\langle \tilde{V}_{rec} \rangle$ for the model m240ep0.5.
-The left diagrams correspond to time-distributions obtained during the entire evolution of the simulation (with $200$ bins in each direction), and the right diagrams correspond to $1D$-distributions obtained between $t=50$ and $66$ (with $140$ bins), when the system is already in a quasi-steady turbulent regime \citepalias[see also][]{medina_torrejon_etal2020}.
+The left diagrams correspond to time-distributions obtained during the entire evolution of the simulation\footnote{We highlight that the time interval studied in the present work corresponds to the entire dynamical time of the kink instability (from the nonlinear growth to the saturation and jet disruption).} (with $200$ bins in each direction), and the right diagrams correspond to $1D$-distributions obtained between $t=50$ and $66$ (with $140$ bins), when the system is already in a quasi-steady turbulent regime \citepalias[see also][]{medina_torrejon_etal2020}.
 The left top diagram shows sporadic and slow reconnection events ($\langle \tilde{V}_{rec} \rangle < 0.01$) around $t=20$.
 After $t \sim 35$, the number of events and the value of $\langle \tilde{V}_{rec} \rangle$ increase as the system reaches the saturation of the exponential growth of the CDK instability \citepalias[see section 3.1 in][]{medina_torrejon_etal2020}.
 Before that, we note that there is a lack of events, particularly between $t = 33$ and $34$.
-Since at these times the CDK is still growing, the magnetic field is essentially getting distorted, but with almost no disruption, therefore, this is what we might expect.
+This because at these times the CDK is still growing and the magnetic field is essentially getting distorted, but with almost no reconnection.
 More suspicious are those events found around $t=20$, which are very slow and possibly are not real reconnection layers.
-After $t \sim 35$, the average value of $\tilde{V}_{rec}$ increases, with the fastest rate of $\langle \tilde{V}_{rec} \rangle \sim 0.23$ (at $t=56$).
+After $t \sim 35$, $\langle \tilde{V}_{rec} \rangle$ increases, having the fastest rate of $\langle \tilde{V}_{rec} \rangle \sim 0.23$ at $t=56$.